nixworks/public/news/2008/06/11/index.md

 ##### British House of Commons
 ### [ The British House of Commons considers anti-terrorism legislation extending the period of preventive detention to 42 days with a close vote expected due to a backbench revolt in the Labour Party.
 The House eventually passes the bill by 315 votes to 306. ](/news/2008/06/11/the-british-house-of-commons-considers-anti-terrorism-legislation-extending-the-period-of-preventive-detention-to-42-days-with-a-close-vote.md)
-_Context: Labour Party, British House of Commons, anti-terrorism legislation, preventive detention, backbench_
+_Context: British House of Commons, anti-terrorism legislation, backbench, preventive detention, Labour Party_

 ##### Japan
 ### [ Japan's House of Councillors passes a censure motion against the Prime Minister of Japan Yasuo Fukuda, the first such motion to be passed since World War II. ](/news/2008/06/11/japan-s-house-of-councillors-passes-a-censure-motion-against-the-prime-minister-of-japan-yasuo-fukuda-the-first-such-motion-to-be-passed-s.md)
-_Context: Japan, House of Councillors, Yasuo Fukuda, censure motion, World War II, Prime Minister of Japan_
+_Context: House of Councillors, censure motion, Prime Minister of Japan, World War II, Japan, Yasuo Fukuda_

 #####
 ### [ Airstrikes targeting militants have killed at least 31 people including some civilians. ](/news/2008/06/11/airstrikes-targeting-militants-have-killed-at-least-31-people-including-some-civilians.md)